The Second-Price Knapsack Problem: Near-Optimal Real Time Bidding in Internet Advertisement: Model and Analysis

 where $OPT(I)$ denotes the performance obtained by the offline optimum on a random instance $I$, $ALG(I)$ is the performance of the online algorithm, and the expectation is taken over the randomness in online instances.

-Because most of the online knapsack algorithms of interest rely on the random permutation assumption, we first explore what the random permutation assumption requires in sequential second-price auctions.
+Because the online knapsack algorithms of interest to us rely on the random permutation assumption, we explore what this requires in the second-price knapsack problem.
 We assume a stable setting, where our competitors have consistent bidding strategies, the auction platform keeps consistent reserve prices, and ad opportunities arrive in a random order.
-From these assumptions we recover the \textit{random permutation assumption} on an expanded set of ads, that includes some synthetic \textit{zero-value ads}.
+From these assumptions we recover the \textit{random permutation assumption} on an expanded set of ads, including some synthetic \textit{zero-value ads}.
 This property states that for a set of future ads, they are equally likely to arrive in any order.
+These assumptions directly imply the following lemma.

 \begin{assumption} Conditioned on $n$ ads arriving over some period of time, all permutations of the arrival order are equally likely. \end{assumption}